sande265/node-typescript-starter/README.md

 openssl rsa -in private.pem -outform PEM -pubout -out public.pem
 ```

+## (Optional)

-Optional Rename the keys with extenstion .key
+- Rename the keys with extenstion .key

+- Move All the files to the root of the app & also change the format of key if its not .key!

 ## Environment variables used patter